Skip to content

 1. First, edit the extension’s configuration file (extension.yaml) to add a new surface under surfaces.

-For example, to add the Site Notifications Configuration surface, add extension-site-notifications-configuration.
+For example, to add the Project Notifications Configuration surface, add extension-site-notifications-configuration.

 extension.yaml